Academy of Creative and Performing Arts (ACPA)

 Thalia Hoffman is a visual artist and researcher working in film, video, performance and public interventions in the area she lives in, east of the Mediterranean.
 In 2020 she graduated at ACPA with the thesis “Guava, a conceptual platform for art-actions”.
 The aim of the Guava Platform is to research and create possible techniques of art-actions that are part of her quest to continue to live in the conflicted landscape, as an artist.
 Alongside her artistic actions, Hoffman is a lecturer at the University of Haifa in fields of video, performance and artistic research for BA and MFA programs of the school of arts.
 All her work strives to be involved in its surroundings and engage people to look, listen and feel their socio-political landscape with attention.
 Hoffman’s films, video works and performances have been shown in exhibitions and festivals in Israel and around the world.
 Among them the Tel Aviv Museum of art, The Haifa Museum of art, Mamuta art centre in Jerusalem, Beit HaGefen Gallery in Haifa, The Jerusalem film festival, Experiments in Cinema Festival in New Mexico, Aesthetica Film Festival in the UK, and The Video-Art festival in Cairo.

 In 2020, graphic designer Joost Grootens defended his project 'Blind Maps and Blue Dots: The Blurring of the Producer-User Divide in the Production of Visual Information', in which he investigated what contemporary mapmaking practices of amateurs and technology companies can reveal about the ever-evolving field of graphic design.
 The resulting book 'Blind Maps and Blue Dots' was published by Lars Müller Publishers in 2020.
-Next to running a graphic design studio in Amsterdam, Grootens is assistant professor at ACPA and head of the master programme Information Design at Design Academy Eindhoven.
-He also has teaching positions at the Urbanism and Societal Change master of KADK Copenhagen, and the Editorial Design master of ISIA Urbino.
+Next to running a graphic design studio in Amsterdam, Grootens is professor of artistic research in visual design at the Royal Danish Academy in Copenhagen.